 If left alone, Sims with this trait tend to go after the “fun” activities like Kingball and gambling.
 If you have enough fun over a short period of time, you’ll earn a huge focus boost....From: andrew c

 Sims with this trait have numerous opportunities to earn focus buffs.
 “Brightened Day” is earned by being nice to other Sims, “Comforted” is earned by lifting the spirits of sad Sims, and “Charitable” is earned by donating to the poor.
 Good conflicts with the evil trait....From: thaikaiba

 This trait isn’t as bad as it sounds - it just means your Sim really loves money.
 Making a lot of Simoles per day will give you a large focus boost, but having a low bank balance will actually lower your focus.
 If that’s the case, greedy Sims can borrow money from others without ever paying them back....From: SkaterJordy

 A good trait for those who bend over in the parking lot every time they see a simole.
 You’ll receive discounts from vendors and earn a focus buff when you do.
 If you’re playing as a vendor, you’ll also receive more money for your goods....From: niki

 This is an odd buff with a very specific pay off.
 Sims with this trait are able to ask others about their parents for a small focus boost.
 Every now and then the Sim you’re speaking too will have a letter from your parents.
 Reading said letter will give you a large buff.
-There’s no downside to this trait, other than the fact that well, you’re an or...From: safa0754
+There’s no downside to this trait, other than the fact that well, you’re...From: safa0754